-SECTION 16: HUNTER DIVISION
+SECTION 16: HUNTER AND JUMPER DIVISION

 All classes in this division will be judged by USEF rules and standards for the Hunter and Hunt Seat Equitation divisions.
-All classes in this division, inclusive of Dressage, will count towards Hunter Division high point awards.
-However, Novice, Intermediate, Green, and Hunter Hack classes will not count towards Southern Regional qualifications.
+All classes in this division, inclusive of Dressage, will count towards Hunter Division high point awards, except for Jumper Classes (456, 457, 458).
+However, Novice, Intermediate, Hunter Hack and Cross-Rails classes will not count towards Southern Regional qualifications.